ConfoederatioVF/Vercengen/docs/autodoc/index.md

    ]});
    ```

-But if that's too much work for you, fork our [bootstrap repository](https://github.com/Confoederatio/Vercengen/) instead.
+But if that's too much work for you, fork our [bootstrap repository](https://github.com/Confoederatio/Vercengen/) and call `npm install` instead.

 ---